-- 1. Student absences: Students (both clinicians and assistants) are expected to meet ALL therapy sessions and scheduled conferences.
+- Student Scheduling for Clinic: Students are to submit time availability for practicum placement one semester prior to being placed.
+Students may also submit externship requests (if applicable) via externship application (see appendixes) by mid semester prior to the semester that the student plans to enter externship placement.
+In such cases, the Director of Clinical Services will contact the prospective site and discuss placement of the student with the supervisor.
+If the site is appropriate and the supervisor is willing, an affiliation agreement will be sent to the site, if one is not already in place. - 2.
+Student absences: Students (both clinicians and assistants) are expected to meet ALL therapy sessions and scheduled conferences.
 If extenuating circumstances occur, the student must personally contact the supervisor in sufficient time to make the necessary adjustments.
 Messages will not be acceptable.
 In the case of therapy appointments, it will then be the student's responsibility to notify the client of cancellation or time change as determined by the supervisor.
 If the student must cancel a therapy session for ANY reason, it is the student's responsibility to provide a therapy session to make up for the missed one at the client's and supervisor's convenience.
-(See also "Clinician Attendance and Promptness" on p.19). - 2.
+(See also "Clinician Attendance and Promptness" on p.19). - 3.
 Head start and Preschool screenings: Students will be required to participate in head start/ preschool screenings while enrolled in CSD 516, Advanced Practicum.
 Students who have elected to participate on a given day are expected to attend and fulfill the requirements expected for that day.
-If a student is unable to meet their elected obligation to screen, s/he is required to contact the clinical supervisor and to supply her/him with a replacement for that given day. - 3.
+If a student is unable to meet their elected obligation to screen, s/he is required to contact the clinical supervisor and to supply her/him with a replacement for that given day. - 4.
 Therapy materials: The student is responsible for preparation of therapy materials and organization of the therapy room prior to and following each therapy session.
 Each student will be given an assigned area in the materials cabinets and/or the toy room that must be organized at least weekly (by Friday at noon).
 If the student's assigned area is not kept maintained, it will be reflected in the final grade.
-Please help fellow students by putting all materials back in the appropriate places. - 4.
+Please help fellow students by putting all materials back in the appropriate places. - 5.
 Black ink: All paperwork submitted in writing must be completed in black ink.
-No pencils, blue ink, or other ink colors will be accepted. - 5.
+No pencils, blue ink, or other ink colors will be accepted. - 6.
 No white-out: Do not use white-out on ANY clinical form.
-If a mistake is made, draw a single line through the error and initial the change. - 6.
+If a mistake is made, draw a single line through the error and initial the change. - 7.
 Cancellations: If a client cancels a future session, please notify the supervisor in writing.
 Also, the clinician must write a brief SOAP note stating that the client cancelled and why, if known.
 Put a note on the schedule board in the clinic to notify any student observers of the cancellation as well.